zeppe-lin/pkgsrc-system/README.md

 --------
 This directory contains system pkgsrc collection.
-This collection contains build scripts and files for the packages required for minimal Zeppe-Lin installation on real hardware: loaders, filesystems, hw-monitors, servers, and so on.
+This collection contains build scripts and files for the packages required for minimal Zeppe-Lin installation on real hardware: boot loader, filesystem utilities, hw-monitors, servers, and so on.
 Packages in this collection depends **only** on the core pkgsrc collection.

 This distribution was originally forked from CRUX ports as of version 3.6 and rewritten in POSIX sh(1p).
 Also, the Zeppe-Lin has its own